JLUISGARRIDO/stocks-analysis/README.md

 ### Execution times original and refactored VBA script

 Here we show the response times we mentioned before:

-It is very clear that the refactored code it is more effcient than the unrefactored one.
-The times cannot be to representative because the amount of information is almost the same.
-But even that, it is clear the performance on both codes.
+- **Unrefactored response time 2017**
 ![VBA_Challenge_2017 Unrefactored](https://user-images.githubusercontent.com/96077418/151065539-2fb89c7f-d0db-4d1e-8030-e1cee4a04ae1.png)

+- **Refactored response time 2017**
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/96077418/151900692-b51e7d73-2c6c-46fb-98df-5a756fd2010f.png)

+- **Unrefactored response time 2018**
 ![VBA_Challenge_2018 Unrefactored](https://user-images.githubusercontent.com/96077418/151900708-490a3908-6d7c-4e9b-b003-e2ba8c7c64a5.png)

+- **Refactored response time 2018**
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/96077418/151900718-4cc0c80d-dff2-4f78-a86e-0a625302fe09.png)

+It is very clear that the refactored code it is more efficient than the unrefactored one.
+The times cannot be to representative because the amount of information is almost the same.
+But even that, it is clear the performance on both codes.
+Nevertheless I am sure that if we increase the information data base with more stocks, we will see how the response time starts to increase exponentially in the unrefactored code.
+So, whith this parameters we can asume the importance of the refactoring code whith solid mesured results of efficiency.

+In addition if we pay attention to the response time when we analyze the 2018 stocks, we can notice more clear difference between the refactored and the unrefactored code.
+It is not very clear for me the reasons of that but we can determine that the information we need to handle in the 2018 is more difficult or has more functions to be runned by our code because of the variability of the data.
+So to be more clear, this is why is very important the refactoring on the codes.
+If we handle complex data with so many variations, we will bring up issues during the processing of the code if we not make it clean or refactored.

-### Advantages and disadvantages of refactoring code
+## Advantages and disadvantages of refactoring code

+Now that we talked about the anaylsis and results of the importance refactoring our codes, we can determina some pros and cons about if it is necessary to refactor our code or not.
+According to the information we collected with this project and the different performances we face working with both codes, we can establish the following conclusions:

 **The advantages**

 - Reduce the technical issues and easy to mantain.
 Refactoring our code will allow us to reduce the possibilities of have long time of responses related to a bad performance of the code.
 Also it will be esay to mantain in the way we can find issues or improve the steps to reach our goals.